Hsuchein/TinkerModellor/README.md

 pip install tinkermodelling
 ```

-## Testing ParmEd
+## Testing

-In order to automatically run the TinkerModelling tests, execute the following code in terminal:
+To automatically run the TinkerModelling tests, execute the following code in the terminal:

 ``` sh
 pytest test